I am no longer on this regimen. Click here to know my FAQ's/About Me:

 3.)
 The regimen is a lifestyle adjustment.

-You must follow Dan's exact instructions, barely touching your face and remaining extremely gentle with yourself.
-Dan has countless videos explaining this important breakthrough.
+You must follow Dan's exact instructions, remaining extremely gentle with yourself.
+Dan has countless videos explaining this importance.
 Watch them and learn.

 As far as I am concerned, there is no financial loss in doing this.
-Although it's refundable, please be sincere with yourself, others, and Dan.
+So even though it's refundable, please be sincere with yourself, others, and Dan.
 If you did the regimen wrong or did not follow his exact instructions, then I'm afraid you only have yourself to blame.

 * Pros and Con's of Dan's Regimen:

--Works faster than adjusting diet and lifestyle, which may take months to years!
+-Works faster than adjusting diet and lifestyle, which may take a few months to years.

 -It's expensive to do it all over your body if you don't just have facial acne (I personally also have chest and back acne).

 -If and when you quit this particular regimen, it is extremely likely for your skin to appear worse than ever before, so plan ahead for a long and lengthy time.
-(My skin got worse when I quit... you are free to see the pictures in my gallery anytime).
+(My skin got worse when I quit.
+You’re free to see the pictures in my gallery anytime).

 Meeting in the Middle:

--The regimen doesn't actually cure the acne, but still treats it nearly 100 percent by prevention.
+-The regimen doesn't actually cure the acne, but it still treats it nearly 100 percent by prevention.

--Your oil production is still somewhat constant, but the bacteria that causes the acne in the oil dies off from the 2.5 BP solution.
+-Your oil production is still somewhat constant, but the bacterium that causes the acne in the oil does die off from the 2.5 BP solution.